Data Science Skills Gap: The rising tide of digital technology is rapidly defining the twenty-first century.

 Our every transaction, online interaction and the connected product is producing more and more data.
 And this means we’re increasingly able to derive powerful insight into human behaviour, preferences, trends and forecasts.

 Around the world, such changes are providing a great opportunity.
-By 2020 the value of big data to the UK economy will be some £241 billion, creating 157,000 new big data-led jobs.
+In 2020 the value of big data to the UK economy will be some £241 billion, creating 157,000 new big data-led jobs.

 But such developments are not without their challenges.

 Companies now wrestle with volumes of data and information that have never been encountered before.
 And the growth of big data shows no sign of slowing.

 For instance, the total supply of information stored digitally and accessible to web users is now a monumental 4.4 trillion gigabytes.
 Most of this has been produced in the last few years.
 By 2020, this will amount to a 20,000-fold increase in the volume of data produced by businesses since 2000.

 Firms are embracing these changes.
 They’re becoming increasingly data-driven, using larger amounts of data in everyday operations and investing in technology, processes and people.
 By 2020, 82% of UK executives plan to invest in AI, 70% in automation and 57% in blockchain.

 But integral to enabling such processes and technologies are Data Scientists.
 Seen as the futurologists of digital technology, they also have claim to the “sexiest job of the 21st century”.

 Data Science Skills Gap: Data Science & Scientists